 Glacier Peak |

 Sunset & Golden Hour on Oct 1.
 Sunrise & Golden Hour on Oct 2.
 This is a spectacular overlook of Yosemite Valley, that Northern Californian visitors frequently miss.
-I'm planning to do both sunset and sunrise.
+I plan to do both sunset and sunrise.
 It's your choice to do one, both or neither.

 |

 There are many great spots for photography along the way from Glacier Peak to Mono Lake.
-Recommendations will be given in an update to the detailed trip web page.
+Recommendations are given below.

 |